Brees throws 4 TD passes, Saints rout Brady, Buccaneers 38-3 - WHIZ News

 INJURIES

-Buccaneers: WR Chris Godwin returned after missing one game with a broken right index finger. … LG Ali Marpet (concussion) was inactive.
+Buccaneers: WR Chris Godwin (three catches, 41 yards) returned after missing one game with a broken right index finger. … LG Ali Marpet (concussion) was inactive.
 He was replaced in the starting lineup by Joe Haeg.

 UP NEXT